provizio/provizio-tdms-sample/README.md

 ## General

 This application is based on the code from this repository [https://github.com/shumway/tdmsreader](https://github.com/shumway/tdmsreader), with minimal modifications to fix bugs and add some functionalities.
+The original repository is provided with an [MIT license](https://en.wikipedia.org/wiki/MIT_License) and the [original license file](COPYING) is also included here for completeness.

 ## Instructions